Growth tightness and genericity for word metrics from injective spaces: Many injective metrics on mapping class groups

-Since each $h^+$ is uniformly coarsely median convex, the intersection $J_n(x,r)$ is also.
-The rough geodesic we build is as follows: consider $J_n(x,1), J_n(x,2), \cdots J_n(x,\rho_n(x,y))$, since each such $J_n(x,r)$ is uniformly median convex, there is a (uniformly) coarsely well-defined \emph{gate map}; denoted $G_r:X \rightarrow J_n(x,r)$.
-The sequence $G_1(y), G_2(y), \cdots G_{\rho_n(x,y)}$ provides a uniform quality rough-geodesic, for more details, see Proposition 4.6 in \cite{PetytZalloum24} along with Figure 1 where the proof is given in details.
+Since each $h^+$ is $E$-convex, the intersection $J_n(x,r)$ is also $E$-convex.
+We construct the rough geodesic as follows: consider the sequence $J_n(x,1), J_n(x,2), \dots, J_n(x,\rho_n(x,y)).$ Since each $J_n(x,r)$ is $E$-convex, there exists a uniformly coarsely well-defined gate map $G_r: G \to J_n(x,r)$.
+The sequence $G_1(y), G_2(y), \dots, G_{\rho_n(x,y)}$ provides a uniformly controlled rough geodesic.
+Verifying that such a sequence is a rough geodesic is a technical argument which is very similar to the one given in \cite[Proposition~4.6]{PetytZalloum24} (see also Figure 1 in \cite[Figure~1]{PetytZalloum24}).
+For compactness of the exposition, we omit the argument. \end{proof}